Sinus Disease Treatment

 - Antibiotics to fight infection.

 You might need surgery such as functional endoscopic sinus surgery or balloon sinuplasty.
-Balloon sinuplasty is more conservative but still effective, and you can get it done in on site at Georgia Center for Ear, Nose and Throat.
-Dr. Fletcher can evaluate you and recommend the best course of action for your situation.
+Balloon sinuplasty is more conservative but still effective, and you can get it done in on-site at Georgia Center for Ear, Nose, and Throat.
+Our ENT Otolaryngologists can evaluate you and recommend the best course of action for your situation.